 - Bounce rate.
 This metric indicates the number of emails that weren’t delivered.
 There are two types of bounce: hard and soft.
 A hard bounce means that the recipient’s email address or domain name is invalid.
 Use double opt-in and remove invalid addresses to deal only with valid ones on your mailing list.
 A soft bounce means temporary issues like the full inbox or maintenance of the recipient’s server.

 - Conversion rate.
-It means the number of subscribers that converted into customers.
+This means the number of subscribers that converted into customers.
 Though, any action may count as a conversion, for instance, a registration after clicking the partner’s link in your email newsletter.

-You can analyze all these metrics when sending email campaigns in SendPulse, except for the conversion rate, which you have to calculate manually.
+You can analyze all of these metrics when sending email campaigns in SendPulse, except for the conversion rate, which you have to calculate manually.

 Let’s move on to the statistics SendPulse provides.

-How to analyze emails with SendPulse
+How to Analyze Emails with SendPulse

-On the screenshot below, you can see the percentage of opened and clicked emails along with the number of unsubscribes and emails marked as spam.
+In the screenshot below, you can see the percentage of opened and clicked emails along with the number of unsubscribes and emails marked as spam.

 Another crucial aspect you should analyze is errors.
 Check the reasons why email servers bounced your email.
 If the recipients’ servers identify your emails as spam, you may lack authentication parameters — DKIM and SPF records.
 You can improve your sender reputation based on these errors.